Frederic Cutlack: Postwar period

 Returning to civilian life, Cutlack was called to the bar in 1919, becoming a barrister.
 He and his wife moved to Australia the following year where he joined the staff of The Sydney Morning Herald.
 He left the same year when he was commissioned to write the volume of the Official History of Australia in the War of 1914–1918 that dealt with the Australian Flying Corps.
 His former colleague Charles Bean was the editor of the official history and worked closely with all the authors writing the various volumes.
 Cutlack's book, The Australian Flying Corps in the Western and Eastern Theatres of War, 1914–1918, was published in 1923 and sold around 18,500 copies.

 With his book completed, Cutlack then joined the staff of Prime Minister Stanley Bruce for the duration of the 1923 Imperial Conference before returning to work at the Sydney Morning Herald.
 In the mid-1920s, he developed tuberculosis and moved back to Renmark for the climate.
 He worked as a lawyer for two years before resuming his journalistic career, becoming noted for his work on defence matters.
 He accompanied John Latham on the Australian Eastern Mission of 1934, after which he published Manchurian Arena, a commentary on the China/Japan relationship.
 He then edited a volume of General John Monash's wartime correspondence, which was published as War Letters of General Monash in 1935.

 Later life

 Cutlack's marriage to Elizabeth was annulled in early 1937 and later that year he remarried, to Pauline Curr at Sydney.
 He continued to work in journalism and for several years was the associate editor at the Herald.
 He retired in 1947, having worked his final months at the Bulletin.
 His marriage to Pauline had ended the previous year.

-In his final years, Cutlack lived in Burwash in Sussex and worked on a book about the Australian soldier Harry Morant, better known as Breaker Morant, who, along with Peter Handcock, had been executed for murder during the Second Anglo-Boer War.
-Cutlack had met Morant while living in Renmark and believed that his execution to be an inappropriate application of military justice.
+In his final years, Cutlack lived in Burwash in Sussex, working on a book about the Australian soldier Harry Morant, better known as Breaker Morant who, along with Peter Handcock, was executed for murder during the Second Anglo-Boer War.
+Cutlack met Morant while living in Renmark, and believed his execution to be an inappropriate application of military justice.
 The book Breaker Morant was published in 1962.
 Cutlack died five years later, on 27 November 1967.